Taking a View: The Conceptualisation and Management of Risk in the Film Industry

 The conceptualisation and management of risk can have dramatic implications for the achievement of film’s role – both as a public good in its ability to help us engage with the world and each other, and with regard to economic returns for the people and companies involved.

 Over the course of 2018 I am looking to publish and disseminate the outcomes of this work, and these pages will provide relevant links and information.
+Notes on work in progress were posted here.

 [Image Credit: Known Unknowns: Anna Louise Quijano, Nicola Charlotte Bradley, Lucrecia Camiletti, Joseph Curle, Matthew Edgson, Dean Pankhurst and Tom Wagstaff.]